• DEI

-The UCSF Department of Orthopaedic Surgery embraces diversity and actively promotes equity and inclusion among our faculty, trainees, staff and patients.
-Our mission is to both celebrate and expand the diversity within our department and the field of musculoskeletal health, as well as to promote diversity-related initiatives and culturally-competent education and patient care.
-Through our efforts we strive to advocate for health equity, access to care, and enhanced musculoskeletal care for all of the diverse communities that we serve.
+The UCSF Department of Orthopaedic Surgery fosters a welcoming community and actively promotes a culture of respect, collaboration, and excellence among our faculty, trainees, staff, and patients.
+Our mission is to both celebrate and strengthen the diverse perspectives within our department and the field of musculoskeletal health, as well as to advance community-focused initiatives and culturally responsive education and patient care.
+Through these efforts, we strive to enhance engagement, expand access to care, and improve musculoskeletal health for all of the communities we serve.

-“Diversity, equity, and inclusion are top strategic priorities for this department with the explicit goals of expanding access, increasing diversity, and actively promoting inclusion in our professional community and among the populations we serve.
-To achieve these goals, we have employed a strategy of educating, incorporating change into processes, and infusing this thinking into all parts of the academic, clinical, and outreach mission.”
+“Community, culture, and engagement are top strategic priorities for this department, with the explicit goals of expanding access, strengthening our professional community, and actively promoting engagement among the populations we serve.
+To achieve these goals, we have employed a strategy of educating, incorporating change into processes, and infusing this approach into all parts of our academic, clinical, and outreach mission.”

 – C. Benjamin Ma, MD